Benny Feilhaber: AGF Aarhus

 On August 15, 2008, Feilhaber signed with Danish Superliga team Aarhus Gymnastikforening, commonly known as AGF.
 He made his debut for the club on September 1, 2008, coming on as a 59th-minute substitute in a 0–3 loss to FC Nordsjælland.
 He scored his first Superliga goal and was named Man of the Match against Randers on July 27, 2009.

 During the spring season AGF struggled with injuries to key players, including Feilhaber.
 Feilhaber recovered slowly, but could not help the team avoid being relegated.
 Despite relegation Feilhaber remained at the club for the following season.
 Feilhaber clearly stated that he would have preferred a transfer to a bigger club, but when the transfer window closed he concentrated his efforts on the field.
 Feilhaber played very well in August, September, and October 2010, helping AGF to take a solid lead in the league.
 In the first 8 league games and 3 cup games, he scored six goals.
 Most notably he scored a hat-trick in the 6–3 win over Skive in a Danish Cup match.
 He also scored a superb goal from a free kick three minutes into added time against Køge securing a vital 3–2 win.

 Feilhaber gained significant respect from the fans due to his professional attitude in the fall of 2010.

 After the winter break, AGF continued their winning streak in order to secure promotion to the Danish Superliga, but Feilhaber was mostly benched with a minor injury.
 On April 16, 2011, on the last day of the American transfer window, AGF sold Feilhaber to MLS.

 Feilhaber made his debut for AGF in August 2008 and managed to play 58 games and scoring eight goals.
 His performance in the white jersey paved the way for his participation in the World Cup finals in South Africa with the U.S. national team.

 New England Revolution

-Following his transfer to MLS, Feilhaber was assigned to the New England Revolution through the returning US National Team player allocation process.
+Feilhaber signed with MLS on April 15, 2011, and was assigned to the New England Revolution through the returning US National Team player allocation process on April 19, 2011.
 New England selected Feilhaber after both Chivas USA and Philadelphia Union had passed on selecting him.
+Feilhaber made his Revolution (and MLS) debut, and first full start, on April 23, in a 3-2 win over Sporting Kansas City.
+In that match, he recorded his first Revolution assist, setting up Marko Perović's 12th minute goal.
+Feilhaber scored his first Revolution goal on July 23 in a 2-2 draw against the Colorado Rapids.

+In the 2011 New England Revolution season, Benny would make a total of 23 appearances for the Revolution (all starts), notching four goals, and leading the team in assists, with seven.

+In the 2012 New England Revolution season, Feilhaber made 29 appearances (23 starts) for New England, recording a goal and two assists.
+His lone goal was scored on June 2 in a 2-0 win over the Chicago Fire.